tumblfeed/nzbunity/README.md

 # NZB Unity

-## What's New

-- **2.0.0** -- Complete rewrite of the extension using WXT and Manifest V3.
-For the most part this is a drop-in replacement for the previous version, but some featured had to be removed for compliance / compatibility:
-  - Removed support for NZB interception - Manifest V3
-  - Removed support for universal Newznab detection - Difficult to get approval for the all-sites permissions in Chrome Web Store.
-However, see next point.
-  - Added a Hotkey to invoke the Newznab integration manually.
-This should work on any standard Newznab site [please report any issues].
-  - New look, new options page.

-Thank you all for your support and patience while I worked on this.
-I hope you enjoy the new version!

-## About

 Send and control NZB files directly with SABnzbd or NZBGet download clients.
 Allows monitoring and control of your download queue (pause, resume) and enables 1-click downloading from a handful of membership NZB sites.
 Tested in Chrome and Firefox, but should be compatible with any webextension compatible browser.
 Version 2 and above is a complete rewrite of the original NZB Unity extension, which is fully Manifest V3 compatible.

 - [Homepage](https://github.com/tumblfeed/nzbunity)